Hawaiian Coffee: Everything You Need to Know

 So what are the best coffees from Hawaii?

-Maui is a smaller island near the Big Island.
+Maui is a smaller island near the Big Island; producing much less coffee than the big island

-Mokka is a varietal that is difficult to produce, so not many people try.
+Mokka is a varietal that is difficult to produce (3), so not many people try.
 However, if you can find a Maui Mokka, try it.
 It might just be one of the best coffees you ever taste.

 Ka’u is another district on the Big Island, opposite to Kona.
 It produces a lot of the islands coffee and is another award winning region.

-With coffees just as good, if not better than Kona coffee’s, be sure to try a Ka’u coffee on your next trip to the Aloha State.
+With coffees just as good as Kona coffee’s, be sure to try a Ka’u coffee on your next trip to the Aloha State.

 Hawaii is the only state in the United States that grows and sells coffee on a commercial level.